 Once you choose a lawyer, you should be able to sign the representation agreement remotely and transfer funds in accordance with that agreement.
 Rocket Lawyer is offering RocketSign for free for a limited time.
-Get access to digital signatures for all of your document needs with RocketSign.
+Get access to electronic signatures for all of your document needs with RocketSign.

 How can we fulfill our state’s legal separation requirement if we’re quarantined in the same home?